Multi-objective optimisation via the R2 utilities: R2 Utilities

 \subsection{Discussion}

 The overall goal of multi-objective optimisation is to identify an approximation to the Pareto optimal points.
-The scalarisation and utility perspectives of multi-objective optimisation offers a strategy to obtain this approximation by recasting the original problem into one which is more amenable to standard optimisation strategies.
-The R2 utilities unifies both of these approaches into one where a decision maker only needs to specify a family of scalarisation functions and a probability distribution to go along with it.
+The scalarisation and utility perspectives of multi-objective optimisation offers a strategy to obtain this approximation by recasting the original problem as one which is more amenable to standard optimisation strategies.
+The R2 utilities unify both of these approaches into one in which a decision maker only needs to specify a family of scalarisation functions and a probability distribution to go along with it.
 There is no clear-cut answer as to what utilities, scalarisation functions and probability distribution we should use in practice.
 This choice naturally depends on the goals and preferences of the decision maker, which can in general be hard to elicit \cite{wang2017cis}.

-In many cases, decision makers often resort to the use of popular off-the-shelf utility functions such as the ones listed in \cref{sec:special_cases}.
-These utility functions are useful for a general decision maker, who is just interested in obtaining some approximation to the Pareto optimal points.
-On the other hand, these utility functions might be insufficient for a more specialised user, who has specific preferences they want to encode in their approximation.
-For example, suppose a decision maker had a lexicographical preference on the objectives, which states that some objectives are more important to optimise than others.
+In many cases, decision makers often resort to the use of popular off-the-shelf utility functions such as those listed in \cref{sec:special_cases}.
+These utility functions are useful for a general decision maker, who is simply interested in obtaining some approximation to the Pareto optimal points, but they might be insufficient for a more specialised user who has specific preferences they want to encode in their approximation.
+For example, suppose a decision maker has a lexicographical preference on the objectives, which states that some objectives are more important to optimise than others.
 The previously listed performance metrics might be inadequate for this setting because they do not explicitly encode this preference into their utility values.
 A more suitable approach would be to design an R2 utility which does encode this preference.
 For instance, we could use a weight-based scalarisation function such as the Chebyshev scalarisation function \eqref{eqn:chebyshev_scalarisation} and devise a weight distribution that satisfies this lexicographical constraint.